antmicro/zephelin/docs/source/new_runtime.md

 :::{figure-md} instrumentation_visualization
 ![](./imgs/trace_viewer_instrumentation.png)

-The trace from instrumentation subsystem executing TFLM runtime
+The trace from instrumentation subsystem executing the main inference loop of TFLM runtime
 :::

 The instrumentation subsystem does not filter out not runtime-related events, therefor the trace will contain a lot of data.